ufist/mklist/README.md

 ## Disclaimer

-This tool is not intended for illegal use, it was made for legal penetration testing and education purposes.
+This tool is not intended for illegal use, it was made for testing in a safe enviroment and educational purposes.

-When using this tool for penetration testing, make sure you have permission for whatever or whoever you using it on.
-Hacking someone or something without permission could get you a big fine or a prison sentence or both, it is illegal and I advise you to use it for legal purposes, with all that said, enjoy :)